 European cranberrybush is a larger shrub growing to about 15’ tall.
 It has a rounded form as well as edible fruits.

-These fruits look similar to cranberries which explains this shrubs common name.
-However, this shrub is not a cranberry shrub or even closely related to cranberry plants.
+These fruits look similar to cranberries which explain this shrub’s common name.
+However, this shrub is not a cranberry shrub or closely related to cranberry plants.